smitsph/CaseStudies/README.md

 3.MovieAssignment is an assignment based project with data for the 100 top-rated movies from the past decade along with various pieces of information about the movie, its actors, and the voters who have rated these movies online, has been provided.
 In this assignment, it is attempted  to find some interesting insights into these movies and their voters, using Python.

 4.Uber analysis.
 The project involves a dataset pertains to Uber rides in July 2016 .
 It is a study in Exploratory Data Analysis and Data visualisation to analyse the various factors impacting the bottomline of the service provider and providing suggestions/ improvements that could be effected, based on the analysis.

+5.Power plant project : The project consist of a dataset contains 7176 observations and 5 features of a power plant set to work with full load.
+Features consist of hourly average ambient variables Temperature (T), Ambient Pressure (AP), Relative Humidity (RH) and Exhaust Vacuum (V) being independent feature and net hourly electrical energy output (EP) being target / to be predicted feature.
+The linear regression model has been used in the project